 This is possibly my favorite picture book of all time, and I don’t say that lightly.
 Unfortunately, it’s out of print.
 The good news is you can get a used copy in good condition on Amazon for a penny, so all you have to cover is the shipping.

-Here’s why this book made my list of the best bedtime stories for kids: Mrs. Biddlebox wakes up in a bad mood, but instead of sitting around like a grouch, she tackles that bad mood and turns it around in time for sleep.
+Here’s why this book made my list of the best bedtime story books: Mrs. Biddlebox wakes up in a bad mood, but instead of sitting around like a grouch, she tackles that bad mood and turns it around in time for sleep.
 We reach for this book anytime my toddler and I have butted heads during the day, and it’s the perfect tool to help us process the bad mojo and end the night on a positive note.

 Side note: Do you know how to get an out-of-print book back in print?
 It makes my heart hurt to think this book might fade off into the sunset one day.